c2research/onex/INSIGHT/README.md

 <br/>
 ### 5. Upload custom query
-Upload a custom query to the server.
+Upload a custom query file to the server.

 **HTTP method and URL**